 When the nights get chilly and pumpkin spice flavors return, you know that autumn is just around the corner.
-Along with hot apple cider and sweater weather comes the eye-catching phenomenon of fall foliage.
-Camden, Rockland, and Rockport are particularly good spots to enjoy the changing leaves.
+Along with hot apple cider and sweater weather comes the eye-catching phenomenon of fall colors.
+Camden, Rockland, and Rockport are particularly good spots to enjoy the changing leaves in Maine.
 As one of the most beautiful regions to visit, you can make the most of the coastal Maine fall foliage with a few tips.

 There’s a lot of science behind the fall colors that millions of people flock to see every year.
 However, having at least a little understanding of why and how tree leaves change color can help you plan for your trip.

-Although the best week for peak conditions in the MidCoast is Oct.
-21-27, you may catch a glimpse of the color slightly before and after those dates.
+Although the best week for peak conditions of midcoast Maine fall foliage is generally the third week of October, you may catch a glimpse of the color slightly before and after those dates.
 The reason is that the weather has a significant effect on when and how brightly the colors emerge.
 Since this area is located along the coastline, the warm air from the ocean delays the process of shedding leaves.
 As a result, the area tends to have fall foliage for longer than areas that are further inland.

-3. Check the Coastal Maine Fall Foliage Report and Map
+Check the Coastal Maine Fall Foliage Report and Maine Fall Color Map

 Maine is a happening state for viewing autumn leaves.
 To provide information about the leaves changing and dropping, the government updates a dedicated website when fall begins.
 You can read information about peak foliage times and use the Maine foliage map to get a better idea of where to go for the best view.